superlinked/superlinked/docs/superlinked/framework/dsl/space/number_space.md

             this will be considered as this maximum value.
 It can be either a float or an integer. mode (Mode): The mode of the number embedding.
 Possible values are: maximum, minimum and similar.
-            Similar mode expects a .similar on the query, otherwise it will default to maximum. negative_filter (float): This is a value that will be set for everything that is equal or lower than the min_value.
+            Similar mode expects a .similar on the query, otherwise it will default to maximum. aggregation_mode (InputAggregationMode): The  aggregation mode of the number embedding.
+                Possible values are: maximum, minimum and average. negative_filter (float): This is a value that will be set for everything that is equal or lower than the min_value.
 It can be a float.
 It defaults to 0 (No effect)